-· Bean · Pepper · Lettuce · Potato · Cotton · Wheat · Soybean · Rice · Sorghum · Maize · Peanut · Sugarcane
+· Bean · Capsicum & Chili · Lettuce · Potato · Cotton · Wheat · Soybean · Rice · Sorghum · Maize · Peanut · Sugarcane

 The larvae of the fall armyworm cause damage by feeding on all plant parts.
 Young larvae initially eat leaf tissue from one side, leaving the opposite epidermal layer intact (windows feeding).
 Seedlings can be fed upon up to the destruction of buds and growing points.
 Larger larvae leave a characteristic row of perforations and ragged margins on leaves, as well as lines of larval frass.
 They can also cut the base of the plant or attack the reproductive and young fruit structures.
 In case of heavy infestation, fall armyworm larvae can cause extensive defoliation.